GeekMaster117/Personal-AI-OS/README.md

 ## Privacy

 - It runs locally.
 Your data is never sent online.
+- Nothing runs without you knowing.
+To stop tracking, simply close the observe.exe window or press Ctrl + C; it stops immediately.
 - Your data is stored in data/usagedata.db file.
 You can choose to delete the file.
 - Your data is managed with **SQLite**.
 You can use SQLite queries to view, update, and delete data from data/usagedata.db file.

 ## Architecture

-Sentinel works in three stages, each with modular subsystems:
+Personal AI OS works in three stages, each with modular subsystems:

 ### Observe